UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 Attitudes and Values:

-• Responsible, involved and committed to their self-improvement
+• Responsible, engaged, and committed to self-improvement

 • Empathetic